 In cooperation with:

 Prof. Jaana Vuori (University of Eastern Finland), FT Marta Choroszewicz (University of Eastern Finland), Dos.
-Tuija Kinnunen (University of Helsinki), Dr. Rebecca Tipton (The University of Manchester), Prof. Nike K. Pokorn (University of Ljubljana), Prof. Helle V. Dam (Aarhus University), Associate prof. Yvonne Lindqvist (Stockholm University), Dr. Tiina Tuominen (University of Glasgow), Prof. Rebecca Piekkari (Aalto University), Prof. Susanne Tietze (Sheffield Hallam University), Prof. Annjo Klungervik Greenall (Norwegian University of Science and Technology, Trondheim), Prof. Kaisa Väänänen (Tampere University of Technology)
+Tuija Kinnunen (University of Helsinki), Prof. Nike K. Pokorn (University of Ljubljana), Prof. Helle V. Dam (Aarhus University), Dr. Tiina Tuominen (University of Turku), Prof. Rebecca Piekkari (Aalto University), Prof. Susanne Tietze (Sheffield Hallam University), Prof. Annjo Klungervik Greenall (Norwegian University of Science and Technology, Trondheim), Dr. Sylwia Ciuk (Oxford Brookes University), Prof. Martyna Sliwa (Durham University).

 Tytti Suojanen, Kaisa Koskinen & Tiina Tuominen 2015.
 User-Centered Translation.
 Routledge.